 For cooperative project II, we will follow the lab on page 115 of the Cooperative Chemistry Laboratory Manual, 5th edition.
-There will be additional requirements to this lab, which are stated in this document.
-This lab will be a two part lab.
-In the first part of the lab, each group will synthesize 0.5 g calcium carbonate.
-The second part of the lab will require each group to: 1.
-Investigate the chemical hazards of some of the chemicals you will use in this lab; 2. identify an unknown ionic compound; 3. investigate the chemical and physical properties of the compound; 4. devise two syntheses of the compound and compare them for cost effectiveness, safety and potential yield.
-This aspect of the project will not be carried out in lab, but will be included in your laboratory report
+This lab will require each group to: 1.
+Investigate the chemical hazards of some of the chemicals used in this lab; 2. identify an unknown ionic compound; 3. investigate the chemical and physical properties of the unknown ionic compound; 4. devise two syntheses of the compound and compare them for cost effectiveness, safety and potential yield.
+This aspect of the project will not be carried out in lab, but will be included in your weekly report.